 Searches through text for a particular term and displays a table showing the cases that contain that search term.
 This is useful when you try to understand the context of a specific word or phrase in your text.
-The input text can be a Text variable, a character vector in an R Calculation Output, or the processed text from a variable created by How to Setup Text for Analysis.
+The input text can be a Text variable, a character vector in an R Calculation Output, or the processed text from a variable created by How to Extract Keywords and Phrases from Text.
 If you use processed text to search, the table will display both the original text input as well as the processed text.

 Requirements